pankajpatel/medusa-source-prestashop/README.md

 - stock_availables
 - images

-We recommend enable all the resources.
+We recommend enabling all the resources.

 ## Installing Plugin